kaftejiman/ejja/README.md

 ## Known issues

-Flattening module is lacking a lot as of now, I will be adding support soon.
+Flattening module is lacking a lot as of now, I will be supporting more statements asap, feel free to PR.

+Supported statements:
+* ExprStatements
+* IfStatements
+* ForStatements
 ## Release Notes

 **[CHANGELOG](https://github.com/kaftejiman/ejja/blob/main/CHANGELOG.md)**